Franciscan missions to the Maya

 The Franciscan Missions to the Maya were the attempts of the Franciscans to Christianize the indigenous peoples of the New World, specifically the Maya.
-They began to take place soon after the "discovery" of the "New World" made by Christopher Columbus in 1492, which opened the door for Catholic missions.
+They began to take place soon after the European discovery of the New World made by Christopher Columbus in 1492, which opened the door for Catholic missions.
 As early as 1519 there are records of Franciscan activity in the Americas, and throughout the early 16th century the mission movement spreads from the original contact point in the Caribbean to include Mexico, Central America, parts of South America, and the Southwestern United States.

 The goal of the missions was to spread the Christian faith to the people of the New World through "word and example".
 Their attempts, however, resulted in rebellion.

 Purpose

 Spreading Christianity to the newly discovered continent was a top priority, but only one piece of the Spanish colonization system.
 The influence of the Franciscans, considering that missionaries are sometimes seen as tools of imperialism, enabled other objectives to be reached, such as the extension of Spanish language, culture and political control to the New World.
 A goal was to change the agricultural or nomadic Indian into a model of the Spanish people and society.
 Basically, the aim was for urbanization.
 The missions achieved this by “offering gifts and persuasion…and safety from enemies."
 This protection was also security for the Spanish military operation, since there would be theoretically less warring if the natives were pacified, thus working with another piece of the system.